 Welcome to the Maine Bureau of Motor Vehicles

 State delays and closures - You may sign up for various citizen alerts through this webpage link.

 The Bureau of Motor Vehicles Main Office in Augusta is open by appointment only.

-In observance of Indigenous Peoples Day all Bureau of Motor Vehicle Offices will be closed Monday, October 12, 2020.
+In observance of the Thanksgiving holiday all Bureau of Motor Vehicle Offices will be closed Thursday, November, 26 and Friday November 27, 2020.

 The Maine Bureau of Motor Vehicles, within the constitutional office of the Department of the Secretary of State, was established in 1905 out of concern for public safety following the invention, mass production, and use of automobiles.
 Since that time, the Bureau has served the residents of the State and all users of Maine highways by qualifying and licensing drivers and by maintaining records of driver history, vehicle ownership and vehicle registration.
 Through the collection of the licensing and registration fees associated with these services, the BMV also provides revenue to build and maintain Maine's highways.